 Related: The Butcher of Plainfield

-This iconic 1960 Alfred Hitchcock film is based on a novel of the same name by Robert Bloch.
+The iconic 1960 Alfred Hitchcock film is based on a novel of the same name by Robert Bloch.
 Bloch wrote the story in the 1950s while living just 35 miles from Gein’s hometown of Plainsfield.
-In an eerie coincidence, although the murderer in Psycho bears many similarities to Gein, Gein’s crimes didn’t become known until Bloch had nearly completed the book.
+In an eerie coincidence, although the murderer in Psycho bears many similarities to his crimes, Gein was not arrested–and his crimes didn’t become known–until Bloch had nearly completed the book.
 The author later said that he was surprised to discover “how closely the imaginary character I'd created resembled the real Ed Gein both in overt act and apparent motivation."

-The story of Psycho follows Norman Bates, a disturbed young motel owner with a deeply messed-up relationship to his domineering mother.
+The story of Psycho follows Norman Bates, a disturbed young motel owner harvesting a deeply messed-up relationship with his domineering mother.
 Hitchcock’s movie went on to inspire four sequels and a remake, as well as the prequel TV series Bates Motel.

 Three on a Meathook

 The second film from exploitation director William Girdler, 1972’s Three On a Meathook follows four young women who seek help from local farmers after their car breaks down during a weekend outing.
 Unfortunately, as the movie’s title suggests, it’s all downhill from there for the young ladies.
-Like at least one of the women murdered by Gein, the victims in the movie are hung from meathooks.
-The killer in the movie, Frank, also has a Gein-like relationship with his deceased mother, and a penchant for cooking and eating human meat (it’s not known for sure whether Gein was a cannibal, although it’s largely assumed he was).
+Similar to at least one of the women murdered by Gein, the victims in the movie are hung from meathooks.
+The killer in the movie, Frank, also has a Gein-like relationship with his deceased mother, and a penchant for cooking and eating human meat (it’s uncertain whether Gein was a cannibal, although it’s largely assumed he was).

 Deranged: Confessions of a Necrophile

-This low-budget, strangely comedic 1974 movie is relatively accurate to Gein’s story.
-It follows Ezra Cobb (Roberts Blossom), who lives in an unspecified part of the midwestern U.S. with his religious zealot mother.
-When she dies, Ezra becomes obsessed with digging up and repurposing corpses, before finally turning to murder to satiate his bizarre compulsions.
+Despite a change in name, this low-budget, strangely comedic 1974 film is a fairly straight-forward, surprisingly accurate Ed Gein movie.
+It follows Ezra Cobb (Roberts Blossom), who lives in an unspecified part of the midwestern U.S. with his religious zealot of a mother.
+When she dies, Ezra becomes obsessed with digging up and repurposing corpses, before finally turning to murder in order to satiate his bizarre compulsions.

 This low budget 1980 slasher film from director William Lustig has gained a cult following (and a remake starring Elijah Wood) since its release.
 Joe Spinell stars as Frank Zito, a disturbed young man with a deranged relationship to his deceased mother and a fondness for decorating with human scalps.
-Frank sows mayhem across Manhattan, collecting gruesome souvenirs of his crimes.
+Frank sows mayhem across Manhattan, collecting gruesome souvenirs of his crimes, a la Ed Gein.

 The Silence of the Lambs

+Perhaps the most well-known Gein movie, and certainly one that has most-enhanced the killer's notoriety is The Silence of the Lambs.
 This 1991 movie, based on the book of the same name by Thomas Harris, follows James Gumb —aka Buffalo Bill—a flesh-obsessed serial killer who leaves his victims to starve in a well until their skin becomes slack enough to remove and fashion into a suit.
+If there's one character more frightening than Anthony Hopkins' Hannibal 'The Cannibal' Lecter, it's a character based on Ed Gein.

 Ed and His Dead Mother